OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 evidence.
-They meant to be **comprehensive,** that is there are enough concepts to cover any event relevant to the patient’s healthcare experience (e.g. conditions, procedures, exposures to drug, etc.) as well as some of the administrative information of the healthcare system (e.g. visits, care sites, etc.).
+They meant to be **comprehensive,** that is there are enough concepts to cover any event relevant to the patient’s healthcare experience (e.g., conditions, procedures, exposures to drug, etc.) as well as some of the administrative information of the healthcare system (e.g., visits, care sites, etc.).
 They strive to have **unique standard concept**, where for each Clinical Entity there is only one concept representing it, called the Standard Concept.